dirckvdende/dirckvdende.github.io/collections/_posts/2025-11-20-solutions-5-algorithm-problems-for-a-brain-workout.md

 ## One Billion Coins - ★★★★

 In this problem we need to calculate the probability of getting 30 heads in a row when tossing a billion coins.
 We can model this as an [absorbing Markov chain](https://en.wikipedia.org/wiki/Absorbing_Markov_chain) with 31 states.
 Each state represents the number of heads in a row we've seen at this point.
-For example, if we have the sequence HTTHTHHH, we would be in the state corresponding with having seen three heads.
-If we have a sequence ending in tails, we are in the state corresponding with zero heads.
+For example, if we have the sequence HTTHTHHH, we would be in state 3 (for having seen 3 heads in a row).
+If we have a sequence ending in tails, we are in state 0.
 For every state there are two transitions:

-1. There is a 50% probability that we throw tails next, which means we go back to state zero.
+1. There is a 50% probability that we throw tails next, which means we go back to state 0.
 2. There is a 50% probability that we throw heads next.
 If we are in state $n$, we'll go to state $n + 1$.

 The exception to this is state 30, which we'll never leave, because once we've seen 30 heads in a row it doesn't matter what happens next.
-After a billion iterations of the Markov chain, we want to know the probability of being in state 30.
+We want to know the probability of being in state 30 after a billion iterations of the Markov chain.

 The transitions of the Markov chain can be written as a $31 \times 31$ matrix: